 About .
 Facts + Stats

-CIA has nearly 50 full-time and 60 adjunct faculty, all professional artists, designers, and scholars.
+CIA has approximately 50 full-time and 70 adjunct faculty, who are all professional artists, designers, and scholars.
 The student-to-faculty ratio is 9:1.

-Students may enter as a freshman or as a transfer student (with advanced standing).
-Admission is based on a portfolio review, academic record, SAT or ACT scores, and recommendations.
+Students may enter as a first-year (freshman) or as a transfer student (with advanced standing).
+Admission is based on a portfolio review, academic record, recommendations and SAT or ACT scores (optional).
 Visit Admissions to learn more about the application process.

-Cleveland Institute of Art is an independent, not-for-profit college accredited by the National Association of Schools of Art and Design (NASAD), The Higher Learning Commission of the North Central Association of Colleges and Schools, and the Ohio Board of Regents.
-CIA is a member of the Association of Independent Colleges of Art and Design (AICAD), a consortium of America’s specialized art and design colleges.
+Cleveland Institute of Art is an independent, not-for-profit college accredited by the National Association of Schools of Art and Design (NASAD), the Higher Learning Commission, and the Ohio Department of Higher Education (ODHE).

 Higher Learning Commission